webrecorder/browsertrix-crawler/docs/docs/user-guide/cli-options.md

                                             itemap.xml, or custom URL if URL is specified
-      --sitemapFromDate, --sitemapFrom      If set, filter URLs from sitemaps to those greater than or equal to prov ided ISO Date string (YYYY-MM-DD or
+      --sitemapFromDate, --sitemapFrom      If set, filter URLs from sitemaps to those greater than or equal to (>=) provided ISO Date string (YYYY-MM-D
+                                            D or YYYY-MM-DDTHH:MM:SS or partial
+                                            date)
+      --sitemapToDate, --sitemapTo          If set, filter URLs from sitemaps to those less than or equal to (<=) pr ovided ISO Date string (YYYY-MM-DD o
-                                            YYYY-MM-DDTHH:MM:SS or partial date)
+                                            r YYYY-MM-DDTHH:MM:SS or partial dat
+                                            e)
       --statsFilename                       If set, output stats as JSON to this file.
 (Relative filename resolves t
                                             o crawl working directory)